-For a lot of people their home is their biggest single asset and one that they have spent years making the mortgage payments to the bank for.
+For a lot of people, their home is their most significant single asset and one that they have spent years making the mortgage payments to the bank for.
 That has got them to the position where they now have an amount of equity in the house that will allow them to make lifestyle changes should they wish.
-Some people will look at this equity and think that if they sell their property and buy a motorhome they can have the good life without the stresses of home ownership.
+Some people will look at this equity and think that if they sell their property and buy a motorhome, they can have the good life without the stresses of homeownership.

-It’s that money in the bank that is the attraction to a lot of people but in todays environment of low interest rates is that really the best place to hold your cash.
-In my view if you are just in the process of considering this option I would be looking at renting my house out for a 12 month period to ensure that the lifestyle is really the one that I wanted before selling my primary asset.
+It’s that money in the bank that is the attraction to a lot of people but in today’s environment of low-interest rates is that really the best place to hold your cash.
+In my view, if you are just in the process of considering this option, I would be looking at renting my house out for 12 months to ensure that the lifestyle is really the one that I wanted before selling my primary asset.

-It’s very important to remember that a couple of weeks holiday in a motorhome or caravan is a lot different to living in it especially when winter comes around and you are in a space that might not appear to be much larger than a broom closet.
-Just because you imagine that you are going to enjoy the lifestyle doesn’t mean that you actually will or you might but your partner hates it.
+It’s essential to remember that a couple of weeks holiday in a motorhome or caravan is a lot different to living in it especially when winter comes around and you are in a space that might not appear to be much larger than a broom closet.
+Just because you imagine that you are going to enjoy the lifestyle doesn’t mean that you actually will or you might, but your partner hates it.

-Of course it’s not all doom and gloom in winter there are a number of campgrounds that offer discounted rates for an extended stay during the winter months.
+Of course, it’s not all doom and gloom in winter several campgrounds offer discounted rates for an extended stay during the winter months.
 These have power, onsite laundries etc. so other than the smaller living space it’s a bit like being at home.
-Others we have met retreat to family properties over the winter staying with their children or other family members sometimes inside the van sometimes inside the property.
+Others we have met retreat to family properties over the winter staying with their children or other family members sometimes inside the van inside the property.

-Ask yourself a very important question.
-What would happen if I or my partner had a serious health issue that required extended treatment such as chemotherapy?
-Speaking from personal experience I can tell you that this can come out of nowhere requiring months of treatment.
-Where would you stay if you no longer owned your house?
+Ask yourself a fundamental question.
+What would happen if my partner or I had a severe health issue that required extended treatment such as chemotherapy?
+Speaking from personal experience, I can tell you that this can come out of nowhere requiring months of treatment.
+Where would you stay if you no longer own your house?
 Although this question also applies if you have rented out your home on an extended lease.

 It’s not just sickness that you need to consider.
 None of us are getting any younger what happens as you get older and less able to take care of yourself.
-If you have sold your major asset and had the same motorhome for a number of years it’s likely that the value of that motorhome will have severely diminished.
-How will you cope if you have to give away the lifestyle and move into rented accommodation so that your health issues can be dealt with.
+If you have sold your primary asset and had the same motorhome for several years, the value of that motorhome will likely have severely diminished.
+How will you cope if you have to give away the lifestyle and move into rented accommodation so that your health issues can be dealt with?

-You might say well I can stay in my motorhome and this might be true but if you can no longer drive and your mobility is reduced how will you cope with getting in and out.
-Making hospital appointments etc. Often campsites where you can stay on a permanent basis are situated well out of town and miles from the hospital and associated medical services.
+You might say well I can stay in my motorhome, and this might be true, but if you can no longer drive and your mobility is reduced, how will you cope with getting in and out.
+Making hospital appointments etc. Often campsites, where you can stay permanently, are situated well out of town and miles from the hospital and associated medical services.
 So just another thing to consider.

-You also need to consider that if you are renting out your home, are there any serious maintenance issues that need to be sorted.
-You don’t want to be at the other end of the country with a tenant constantly phoning you about ongoing repairs that are needed to the house.
-It’s so much easier if you can deal with this before you hit the road or of course if you no longer own the house then you no longer have the worry.
+You also need to consider that if you are renting out your home, are there any severe maintenance issues that need to be sorted.
+You don’t want to be at the other end of the country with a tenant constantly phoning you about ongoing repairs that are required to the house.
+It’s so much easier if you can deal with this before you hit the road or of course if you no longer own the home then you no longer have the worry.

-If you do sell your house and spend a few years on the road it will be most likely that capital gains in the area where you lived prior will have been such that you won’t be able to get back into the area.
-Can you live with this? if not the renting out the house is probably the only answer.
+If you do sell your house and spend a few years on the road, it will be most likely that capital gains in the area where you lived prior will have been such that you won’t be able to get back into the city.
+Can you live with this?
+If not the renting out the house is probably the only answer.

 What happens if you still have a mortgage?
-There is no reason why you cannot still rent out the house and proceed with your plans provided that the rent is going to cover the payments perhaps with some left over to add to your spending money along the way.
-With todays low interest rates you probably need to factor in or at least look at what would happen if interest rates rise.
+There is no reason why you cannot always rent out the house and proceed with your plans provided that the rent is going to cover the payments perhaps with some leftover to add to your spending money along the way.
+With today’s low-interest rates, you probably need to factor in or at least look at what would happen if interest rates rise.

 If you are not sure what your property would rent for speak to one of the local real estate agents and ask them.
 Although you will lose around 8 – 10% of the income in management fees if you hand over control of the property to them you will at least not have to be troubled by some of the day to day stuff that goes with renting out a property.

-Of course not everyone reading this will own a house and we have met a number of people on the road who had been renting and found it easier and a lot cheaper to adopt a lifestyle on the road.
-Purchasing a motorhome or caravan rather than to try and purchase a house in one of the main centres of New Zealand.
+Of course, not everyone reading this will own a house, and we have met several people on the road who had been renting and found it more comfortable and a lot cheaper to adopt a lifestyle on the road.
+Purchasing a motorhome or caravan rather than to try and buy a house in one of the leading centres of New Zealand.

-This whole change is one that can bring with it a huge amount of unintended stress with some people that we have met under estimating the amount that is required to live on the road or finding that getting a job when required wasn’t as easy as they thought that it might be.
-So ask yourself have we properly thought this through.
+This whole change is one that can bring with it a considerable amount of unintended stress with some people that we have met underestimating the amount that is required to live on the road or finding that getting a job when needed wasn’t as easy as they thought that it might be.
+So ask yourself, have we properly thought this through.
 Have you done your research thoroughly and how will I cope if …….